Lynching of Willie Earle: Trial

 The trial opened in the Greenville County Courthouse on May 5, 1947, and was presided over by Judge J. Robert Martin.
+After reviewing the indictment, Martin dismissed the charges against three defendants, citing a lack of evidence, and reduced the charges of seven others to being accessories before the fact to murder.
+This left 21 defendants still on trial for murder.
 The jury consisted of 12 white men.
 In addition to West's coverage for The New Yorker, Life Magazine was represented by a reporter and photographer, and national and international wire services were present in the courtroom.

 The trial lasted two weeks, during which time the defendants were permitted to sit with their families; the effect, according to West, was that of a "church picnic."
-The defendants were represented by attorneys John Bolt Culbertson and Thomas A. Wofford who later became United States Senator of South Carolina.
+The defendants were represented by attorneys John Bolt Culbertson and Thomas A. Wofford, the latter of whom later served as a United States Senator for South Carolina.
 During the trial, Culbertson proclaimed that "Willie Earle is dead and I wish more like him was dead."
 Wofford criticized law enforcement representatives, and commented that "It took a nigger undertaker to find out there had been a lynching."
 The defense called no witnesses, and the jury convened on the afternoon of May 21.
 After five hours and 13 minutes, they returned a verdict of not guilty on all counts.
 Judge Martin was described as "shaken and angry", and left the courtroom without thanking the jury for its service.